dreamer/boxtron/README.md

 Read [Configuration](https://github.com/dreamer/steam-dos/wiki/Configuration) article on project Wiki.

+## Development

+Read all about it in the [contributing guide](https://github.com/dreamer/steam-dos/blob/master/CONTRIBUTING.md) :)

 ## GOG Games

 To easily install a DOS game from GOG to your Steam library, use included script: